Skip to content

 Grand Central Holiday Fair

-At the Grand Central Holiday Fair, the stalls are carefully selected to ensure only the best experience for visitors of the market.
+At the Grand Central Holiday Fair, the stalls are carefully selected to ensure only the best experience for visitors to the market.
 If you’re looking for presents to bring back home to your loved ones, you’ll find a wide selection of one-of-a-kind items.

 As it is located in the iconic Grand Central station, the market has a footfall of over one million shoppers per day as commuters and travellers pass through the station to reach their final destination, accompanied by festive shop-goers during the Christmas season.